 Sampling-based motion planning approaches such as RRT [3], [13] and PRM [4] are widely used to generate collision-free trajectories in robotics.
 PRM requires a pre-computed roadmap; RRT often struggles to find the solution with the shortest path.
 While several extensions such as RRT [13] and BIT [14] have been proposed to achieve asymptotic optimality and reduce computational cost, these approaches typically demand many samples-a runtime problem that compounds with increases in robot DoF, environmental complexity, or path length [15].
-Another limitation of sampling-based motion planners is that they do not support the real-time planning as re-planning is required to navigate dynamic environments.
+Another limitation of sampling-based motion planners is that they do not support real-time planning, as re-planning is required to navigate dynamic environments.

-Optimisation-based planning approaches such as covariant Hamiltonian optimisation for motion planning (CHOMP) [16] and Stochastic Trajectory Optimisation for Motion Planning (STOMP) [17] require a large number of trajectory states when given multiple constraints.
+Optimisation-based planning approaches such as covariant Hamiltonian optimisation for motion planning (CHOMP) [16] and Stochastic Trajectory Optimisation for Motion Planning (STOMP) [17] require a large number of trajectories when given multiple constraints.
 These approaches typically start from an initial guess, a trajectory linking the start and desired end states, which is refined through minimisation of a cost function.
-Computation terminates when a stop condition is reached or the algorithm times out.
+Computation terminates when a stop condition is met or the algorithm times out.
 The artificial potential algorithm [18], [19] is perhaps the closest optimisation-based planning approach to our work.
 It achieves real-time obstacle avoidance by creating attractive and repulsive fields around goals and obstacles.
 End-effector movement is then guided by the gradient of these fields.
 Although appealing in its simplicity, it struggles to handle additional constraints on properties that cannot be fully determined by robot joint configuration.

 Several recent works attempt to leverage neural networks for motion planning.
 Neural motion planning methods [20], [21], [6], [22] employ imitation learning (IL) on expert demonstrations generated by a sampling-based motion planner or reinforcement learning (RL) [23] to learn motion policies.
-However, many samples are required to train such policies in complex environments.
-These methods also struggle to generalise to unseen scenes.
+Notably, Motion Policy Network [24] achieves commensurate success rates when compared against traditional planning approaches and even generalises well to unseen environments.
+However, these methods require a large number of trajectories, often generated by an expert planner, to train a motion planning policy.

-Another set of works performs planning in learned latent space [24], [8].
+Another set of works performs planning in a learned latent space [25], [8].
 L2RRT [21] plans a path in a learned latent space using RRT.
 Our work builds upon Latent Space Path Planning (LSPP) [8].
 LSPP plans a trajectory for a robot via iterative optimisation using activation maximisation (AM) [9] in a latent space of the robot kinematics learned by a generative model.
 Leveraging a collision predictor as a constraint, LSPP successfully plans a collision-free path with improved efficiency in planning time.
 However, LSPP approximates a scene as a set of cylindrical obstacles and requires state-based knowledge of the scene, such as position and shape of obstacles.
 Such narrow scene definitions and lack of complete information limits the application of this method to real-world problems.

-To successfully generate a collision-free path in a scene with obstacles, learning a collision predictor to identify collision between a robot and the scene is essential.
-Prior neural motion planning methods [20], [21], [6], [25] learn obstacle representations either from 2D images, occupancy grids, or point clouds, instead of explicitly predicting a probability of collision.
+To successfully generate a collision-free path in a scene with obstacles, learning a collision predictor to identify the collision between a robot and the scene is essential.
+Prior neural motion planning methods [20], [21], [6], [26] learn obstacle representations either from 2D images, occupancy grids, or point clouds, instead of explicitly predicting a probability of collision.
 SceneCollisionNet [11] learns the scene embeddings for a collision predictor from a large number of synthetic scenes generated with diverse objects from ShapeNet [12].
 To leverage a collision predictor as a constraint for motion planning, we utilise SceneCollisionNet and adapt it to work within our latent planning framework.